devkimchi/Service-Broker-External-Activator/Documents/Articles/Step.2.md

-# Service Broker External Activator for SQL Server Step by Step #
+# Service Broker External Activator for SQL Server Step by Step #2 #

-In SQL Server, unlike [triggers](http://msdn.microsoft.com/en-us/library/ms178110(v=sql.110).aspx), Service Broker (SB) works asynchronously.
-The benefits of using SB can be found in [this document](http://msdn.microsoft.com/en-us/library/ms171578(v=sql.105).aspx).
-One of great benefits using SB is that it is not only comsumed within SQL Server, but also it calls an application outside the SQL Server through External Activator (EA).
-There are many relevant articles for SB and internal activator.
-But it is hard to find some useful EA related documents.

-Basically, this series of articles are based on several resources including [Announcing Service Broker External Activator](http://blogs.msdn.com/b/sql_service_broker/archive/2008/11/21/announcing-service-broker-external-activator.aspx), [Get Started With Using External Activator](http://blogs.msdn.com/b/sql_service_broker/archive/2009/05/18/get-started-with-using-external-activator.aspx), [Sample activated application](http://blogs.msdn.com/b/sql_service_broker/archive/2010/03/10/sample-activated-application.aspx), and [Auditing Data Changes in SQL Server using Service Broker's External Activator](http://ajitananthram.wordpress.com/2012/05/26/auditing-external-activator).
-Throughout these posts, you will get used to SB and EA.
+From the previous post, [Step 1: Service Broker External Activator Service Setup], we have installed a Windows Service application for Service Broker External Activator.
+In this article, we are going to setup SQL Server to enable Service Broker.

 Its sample source codes can be found at: [devkimchi/Service-Broker-External-Activator](https://github.com/devkimchi/Service-Broker-External-Activator)